This thread was archived. Please ask a new question if you need help.

 Haven't tried Firefox Safe Mode, as I am not familiar with that or how to initiate it.

-Have a look at the "How to start Firefox in Safe Mode" section of the Troubleshoot Firefox issues using Safe Mode page.
+Have a look at the "How to start Firefox in Safe Mode" section of the Diagnose Firefox issues using Troubleshoot Mode page.
 Safe Mode temporarily changes some settings and it disables extensions.
 If the sites you're having trouble with work in Safe Mode then it'll help us narrow the problem down.

 To exit Safe Mode just quit Firefox and restart it.